Why people hated permanent daylight saving time when the U.S. last tried it

 By February, Congress was having regrets.

-“The time to admit a mistake is when you’ve made one,” Rep. William Ketchum of California, a co-author of the bill, was quoted as saying in the Times.
+“The time to admit a mistake is when you’ve made one,” Rep. William Ketchum (R-Calif.), a co-author of the bill, was quoted as saying in the Times.

-That month, a National Safety Council survey found no appreciable change in the number of early morning fatalities between January 1973 and January 1974.
+That month, a National Safety Council survey found no appreciable change in the number of early-morning fatalities between January 1973 and January 1974.
 And a Reuters report said the United States had used about 2 percent less energy because of the change.

 Still, the country was ready to go back to the old times.
 Public support for the extended daylight saving time had plummeted to 42 percent, according to NORC.
 In August, the same month Nixon resigned over Watergate, the Senate voted to repeal the law.
 The House passed a similar measure soon after.

 People always grouse about losing an hour of sleep in the spring.
 Prerau wasn’t surprised that doing away with it came up again.
-But as for whether it’ll last, he isn’t sure.
+As for whether it’ll last, he isn’t sure.

 “It’s a different time,” he said.
 “On the other hand, daylight and darkness are still the same as they were in ’74, and kids having to go to school in the morning is still the same, and people having to go to work in the morning is still the same.”